Baylor vs TCU Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 18)

 Baylor vs TCU Prop Picks (AI)

-Remi is pouring through mountains of datapoints on each player.
-In fact, anytime the Bears and Horned Frogs play there’s always several intriguing angles to key in on.
+AI algorithm Remi is pouring through loads of data on each player.
+In fact, anytime the Bears and Horned Frogs play there’s always several intriguing observations to key in on.
 Not to mention games played at Amon G. Carter Stadium in Oct can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: K. Barnes under 67.5 Rushing Yards.